Social Work (SWK)

 SWK 502.
 Human Behavior in the Social Environment II.
 2 Credits.

 In Human Behavior and the Social Environment II (HBSE II), students acquire foundational knowledge of social work theories relevant to group, community, and organizational practice.
-The course emphasizes applications of theory to practice for purposes of enhancing economic, social, and environmental well-being.
+Linkages of theory to practice for purposes of enhancing economic, social, and environmental well-being are emphasized.
 Students learn to recognize diversity through multiple factors, and deepen understanding of how these differences can influence poverty and marginalization, as well as power and privilege.
+Global interconnections of oppression are emphasized.
 Prerequisite: Admission to the MSW program.
 Prerequisite or Corequisite: SWK 507.
+F,SS.

 SWK 503.
 Generalist Practice with Individuals and Families.
 2 Credits.